Ng00m4lDhuhr/LogThoth/assets/README.md

+# Media
-Media created for the tool
+any form of content created for the tool is uploaded here